jay719/shopify-internship-OMDb-project/README.md

 Search for your favorite movie using the search bar above.
 When you are done typing click 'space' or the icon to the right to load the movie below.
 Once your movie has loaded you have the option to add a star rating and written review before nominating.
 Your nominations will appear to the right and be ready for a surprise if you nominate 5+ reviews.

 ## Status
--Looking into animations for nominating each movie.
+- Looking into animations for nominating each movie,

 ## Contact
 <a href='https://www.linkedin.com/in/javaria-brascom-0510991bb/'><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin%20-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>